Lindsey A. Criswell, M.D., M.P.H., D.Sc.

 Prior to joining NIAMS, Dr. Criswell was vice chancellor of research at the University of California, San Francisco (UCSF).
 A board-certified rheumatologist, Dr. Criswell was also a professor of rheumatology and a professor of orofacial sciences at UCSF.

 She has a bachelor’s degree in genetics and a master’s degree in public health from the University of California, Berkeley, and an M.D. from UCSF.
 She earned a D.Sc. in genetic epidemiology from the Netherlands Institute for Health Sciences, Rotterdam.
 She completed a residency in internal medicine and a fellowship in rheumatology.

-As NIAMS director, Dr. Criswell oversees the Institute’s annual budget of nearly $625 million, which supports research into the causes, treatment, and prevention of arthritis and musculoskeletal and skin diseases.
+As NIAMS director, Dr. Criswell oversees the Institute’s annual budget of more than $685 million, which supports research into the causes, treatment, and prevention of arthritis and musculoskeletal and skin diseases.
 The Institute seeks to advance health through biomedical and behavioral research as well as through research training and dissemination of information on research progress in these diseases.

 Between 1994 and the time she became NIAMS director, Criswell was a principal investigator on multiple NIH grants and published more than 250 peer-reviewed journal papers.
 Her research focused on the genetics and epidemiology of human autoimmune disease, particularly rheumatoid arthritis and systemic lupus erythematosus.
 Using genome-wide association and other genetic studies, her research team contributed to the identification of more than 30 genes linked to these disorders.